-Excerpts of this ongoing project are published at the Centre for Experimental Ontology:
+Excerpts of this now-completed project are published at the Centre for Experimental Ontology:

 Excerpt 5 (The 'soul' as regional shape)